 - Equities generally provide above-average asset returns.

 - Equities provide returns that are more volatile than other asset classes, including bonds;

 - Most shares move in tandem with the broader markets.

-Fixed-Income securities, such as bonds, pay a coupon to the owner on a fixed schedule.
-Bonds are similar to a loan except the borrower is a government or corporation, and in return you receive your initial investment back plus interest.
+Fixed-income securities, such as bonds, pay a coupon to the owner on a fixed schedule.
+Bonds are similar to a loan except the borrower is a government or corporation.
+In return, you receive your initial investment back plus interest.
 Bonds generally do not provide an ownership stake in a company.

 - Certain bonds can provide a level of income stability and liquidity.